Accudio/alistair-shepherd/src/writing/simple-build-tooling.md

 <script type="module" src="./js/main.js"></script>
 ```

-You can then run the production build with `parcel build ./src/assets.html --public-url /dist/`.
+You can run the production build with `parcel build ./src/assets.html --public-url /dist/`.
 This will bundle and import my `main.scss` and `main.js` files, and output `dist/assets.html` that includes the HTML to those versioned assets, which looks like this:

 ```html
 <link href="/dist/assets.50a966ac.css" rel="stylesheet">
 <script src="/dist/assets.fd9c92df.js" defer=""></script>
 ```

-I can then import that `/dist/assets.html` into the output of my page — for example using PHPs `file_get_contents`.
-We can also change the path used in the output URLs with the `--public-url` parameter.
-For my WordPress theme for example I use `--public-url /wp-content/themes/themename/dist`.
+I can import `/dist/assets.html` into the output of my page — for example using PHPs `file_get_contents`.
+We can change the path used in the output URLs if needed with the `--public-url` parameter — for my WordPress theme I use `--public-url /wp-content/themes/theme/dist`.

 Now we have asset bundling with URL hashing that we can import into our templates.
 The build is also really fast.
 Nice!